davidfoord1/rstudiovim/README.md

 3. **A file must be open in the source editor**, so that you could execute Vim commands if you navigated to source yourself.
 It must be a file tab at the front, not a non-file tab like a `View()` pane.
+4. Don't give inputs while the button presses are being executed as you can interrupt it.